chrissix666/Jellyfin-VideoOSD-Artwork-Display/README.md

 ---

-Limited support for special content types
+EDIT: While testing, I only realized much later that these video types are supported as well.
+They are detected as regular videos.
+However, trailers and extras require separate artwork files, either in their respective folders, for example clearlogo.png, or directly alongside the video files, for example filename-clearlogo.png.
+When using file stacking, the artwork files must be placed directly next to the corresponding files, for example filename-clearlogo.png.
+Cross-referencing a trailer or extra to a movie or TV show is not possible.
+Therefore, if you want artwork for these videos as well, you inevitably have to work with artwork copies.
-The following content types are not fully supported:
+Limited support for special content types:
-- File stacking
+~~The following content types are not fully supported:~~ ~~- File stacking~~
-- Trailers
+~~- Trailers~~
-- Bonus or extra content
+~~- Bonus or extra content~~

-Extras, Trailers, Bonus content (stacked sub videos) are treated by Jellyfin as standalone videos and cannot be reliably linked back to their parent movie/series. (have not find out yet)
+~~Extras, Trailers, Bonus content (stacked sub videos) are treated by Jellyfin as standalone videos and cannot be reliably linked back to their parent movie/series. (have not find out yet)~~

-In these cases empty, at most may fallback poster appear or the thumb "videofile-poster" generated in the Jellyfin (Screen Grabber / Image Extractor), or when the artwork directly assigned to the stacked files themselves or same folder.
-Else empty.
+~~In these cases empty, at most may fallback poster appear or the thumb "videofile-poster" generated in the Jellyfin (Screen Grabber / Image Extractor), or when the artwork directly assigned to the stacked files themselves or same folder.
+Else empty.~~

 ---